 COMM 2330 – Acting I

-An introduction to principles and skills for designing stage scenery, costume and lighting.
+An introduction to principles and skills for scenic and costume design.

 COMM 2340 – Directing I